Satellite-im/Core-PWA/commit-guide.md

 #### Scope - {scope}

 Where the change was (i.e. the file, the component, the package).

-Deis:
-> It can be anything specifying place of the commit change e.g. the controller, the client, the logger, etc.

 #### Message Body - {body}